drvinceknight/pfm/book/tools-for-mathematics/02-algebra/why/main.md

 math.cos(math.pi / 4)
 ```

-If we chose to import all the functionality using `from sympy import *` then we
+If you chose to import all the functionality using `from sympy import *`
-cannot tell immediately which function we are using (except from its output):
+then you cannot tell immediately which function you are using (except
+from its output):

 ```{code-cell} ipython3
 from sympy import *